UMNLibraries/oclc-datasync-reports/README.md

 are files to be used for either batch or manual processing of Datasync results in Alma.

 ## dataysnc_xref.py
-This script creates two files from the OCLC Datasync report file \*xrefrept.txt:
+This script creates two files from the OCLC Datasync report file *xrefrept.txt:
 1)a .txt. file of Alma MMS IDS formatted for input to Alma's set creation job;
-2) a file of brief MARC records to be used as input for Alma import profile Add 035 (OCoLC)* numbers to existing records.
+2) a file of brief MARC records from the OCLC Datasync report file *xrefrept.txt to be used as input for Alma import profile Add 035 (OCoLC)* numbers to existing records.
+NOTE: At present, the outputs of this script must be processed by manually creating a set and running two jobs via the Alma UI.
+An additional script is in development to execute these processes via API.

 ## datasync_unres.py
-This script produces an .xlsx file and a .txt file for each of the 5 University of Minnesota OCLC symbols.
+This script produces an .xlsx file and a .txt file for each of the 5 University of Minnesota OCLC symbols (MNU, MLL, MND, MNX, MCR.
 Files are to be used for manual processing of records returned as unresolved by OCLC Datasync.
 Inputs required: OCLC Datasync unresolved cross-ref report, One .csv file per symbol from Alma Analytics (e.g. 'OCLC Datasync Unresolved processing MNU').
+NOTE: At present, the .csv files must be created within the Alma Analytics UI and manually downloaded to the working directory; an additional script is in development that will pull the Alma Analytics data via API.

 ## datasync_exception_report.py
 This script parses the OCLC Datasync report file \*bibdetailexcpt.txt, and writes to an Excel